anzodev/cmtg/README.md

 ```
 Otherwise, you should run monitoring system with **root permissions**.

-> Note: if you don't have Pololu Wixel modules, the monitoring supports functional, that emulates module's connection.
+> Note: if you don't have Pololu Wixel modules, the monitoring system supports functional, that emulates module's connection.
 So, you can check how monitoring system works without real modules.
 This is described at [run](#run) section.

 ## [Startup with docker](#startup-with-docker)